zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-update.md

 ## Getting Started

 ### Bulk Update
-The `BulkUpdate` and `BulkUpdateAync` methods your let update a large number of entities in your database.
+The `BulkUpdate` and `BulkUpdateAsync` methods let you update a large number of entities in your database.

 ```csharp
 bulk.BulkUpdate(customers);